-Until recent years, nicotine poisoning was a relatively rare occurrence and tended to be linked to exposure to insecticides containing the chemical.
-However, the popularity of vaping or e-cigarettes has seen an increase in reported cases.
+While nicotine poisoning is a relatively rare occurrence, the popularity of e-cigarettes and their liquids has seen an increase in reported cases.

 Nicotine is present in: